gusreid/gus-reid/content/work-with-me.md

 As we learn to identify with Being, rather than acting out from the conditioned reactive mind, we begin to see that all the tension, resistance, pain and discomfort we experience is actually something we are actively creating in the now.
 From this presence and clear-seeing we are empowered to disengage from such activities and relax into who and what we are.

-If you have any questions, feel free to drop me an email at [gus@gusreid.com](mailto:gus@gusreid.com) If you're curious about working with me drop me a message and schedule a free consultation call.
+If you have any questions, feel free to drop me an email at [gus@gusreid.com](mailto:gus@gusreid.com)

+I offer free consultation calls to anyone interested in working with me.
+Just drop me a message to schedule a time.